chromium/chromium/tools/rust/README.md

   TODO(https://crbug.com/1329611): These manual steps should be made obsolete once Rust-specific tryjobs cover Crubit tests.

-- Follow the general roll process below

-## General roll process

-- Author a CL that updates `CRUBIT_REVISION` and/or `RUST_REVISION`
-  (see one of the sections above for details).

-- Upload the CL to Gerrit.
-  Ask [CQ](//docs/infra/cq.md) for Rust-specific tryjobs in the CL description:
-  `Cq-Include-Trybots: luci.chromium.try:linux-rust-x64-rel,linux-rust-x64-dbg,android-rust-arm-rel,android-rust-arm-dbg`.

-- Run `linux_upload_clang` tryjob.
-This will run `package_rust.py` which will `build_rust.py` and then upload a new version of the Rust toolchain package to the staging bucket.
-This step runs `build_crubit.py` but doesn't (yet) package the built binaries.
-  TODO(https://crbug.com/1329611): Update the docs once Crubit also gets packaged.

-- Move the new toolchain package from staging to prod.
-  (A small set of people have the permission for this.
-There are some Google-internal docs with more details.)

-- Run CQ (see also `Cq-Include-Trybots` suggested above).
-  This step will test that `gclient sync` can fetch the new Rust toolchain package + that the new package works fine in Chromium build.

-- Land the CL.
-The new package won't be used outside of this CL until this step.

 ## Building and testing the tools locally